bharathajjarapu/MinGW-Installer/README.md

 ## End

-- If U are Using VS Code for development
+- If you are using VS Code for development
 - For Single File use CompileRun Or Code Runner
 - For Multifiles use Microsoft C,C++ Package